The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 And, finally; the last skill you learn as of patch 5.58, Temperance.\
 \
-This spell acts as your steroids, buffing healing magic potency by 20% and reducing all damage taken by nearby party members within 30 yalms by 10% for 20 seconds. \
+This spell acts as your healing steroid and only true mitigation tool.
+It increases all your GCD healing by 20% and reduces all damage taken by nearby party members within 30 yalms by 10% for 20 seconds. \
 \
 It also gives you very pretty wings.